siawyoung/topick/README.md

 })
 ```

-The keywords are arranged in order of descending relevance.
+The keywords are arranged in order of decreasing relevance.

 #### Options